 - 6. The Commission hereby establishes an Interim Register of non-members (the "Interim Register"), applicable from 2017 to 2019. - 7.
 Commission Members or Cooperating non-Contracting Parties may use non-member Carrier vessels that are included by the Commission on the Interim Register in the Convention Area to receive transshipments of fisheries resources caught in the Convention Area and from fishing vessels flying the flag of Commission members or Cooperating non-Contracting Parties. - 8.
-Any Commission member or Cooperating non-Contracting Party may at any time enter, in electronic format if possible, the details of any non-member carrier vessels that it wishes to be included on the Interim Register including the information requirements in the Annex and the written undertaking of the owner, operator and Master noted in paragraph 10. - 9.
-The Commission member or Cooperating non-Contracting Parties entering vessels identified in paragraph 8 on the Interim Register shall attest that the vessel or vessels being recommended are not vessels: - (a) with a history of illegal, unreported or unregulated (IUU) fishing, unless the ownership of the vessel has subsequently changed and the new owner has provided sufficient evidence demonstrating that the previous owner or operator has no legal, beneficial or financial interest in, or control of the vessels, or Commission members or Cooperating non-Contracting Parties concerned is satisfied that, having taken into account all relevant facts,
+Any Commission member or Cooperating non-Contracting Party may at any time enter, in electronic format if possible, the details of any non-member carrier vessels that it wishes to be included on the Interim Register including the information requirements in the Annex and the written undertaking of the owner, operator and Master noted in paragraph 10.

-1 For the purpose of this CMM, non-members mean those states that are not Commission members or Cooperating non-Contracting Parties
+&lt;sup>1 For the purpose of this CMM, non-Members mean those states that are not Commission members or Cooperating non-Contracting Parties